gentlespoon/UtilKB/README.md

 [⬇️ Download from App Store - for iOS 17+](https://apps.apple.com/us/app/utilkb/id6745785313)

-A custom keyboard extension for iOS that helps developers, testers, and power users quickly insert useful content like UUIDs, timestamps, hashes, encodings, placeholder text, and dummy data — right from the keyboard.
+A utility keyboard for iOS that helps developers, testers, and power users quickly insert useful content like, hashes, encodings, UUIDs, timestamps and dummy data — right from the keyboard.

 <p float="left">
 <img src="imgs/20250513172210.jpg" width="30%" />